+91-8800481100 neelam@ivfconceptions.com

 4. Unexplained infertility – Sometimes the patient has to go through 4 or 5 rounds of IVF cycles and still can’t carry a child either.
 In these cases where pregnant women are consistently struggling with miscarriages, gestational surrogacy can be a solution.

-Recent trends in International Surrogacy and Reproductive Tourism
+Recent Trends in International Surrogacy and Reproductive Tourism

-Reproductive tourism is the trend among infertility patients when they opt for crossing international boundaries to access reproductive technologies.
-The global commercial surrogacy industry is estimated to be worth around $6 billion annually.
 In India, surrogacy could be worth about $400 million annually, produced from the approximately 3,000 specialty clinics in the country.
-But the banning of foreign surrogacy in India has dropped the number of international couples seeking surrogacy in India.
-But they have other options to follow like- Ukraine and GeorgiaFor single males, surrogacy in Colombia and surrogacy in Mexico can be a good alternative to high-cost surrogacy in the US.
+However, the banning of foreign surrogacy in India has dropped the number of international couples seeking surrogacy in India.

 The US is the other major destination for surrogacy, with California and New Jersey leading states with surrogate births, each generating about 100 births each year.